eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 issued by the Provider with suspended or cancelled registration.
-For non-qualified EAA Providers, the applicable Rulebook (see [Topic 12](./annexes/annex-2/annex-2-high-level-requirements.md#a2312-topic-12---attestation-rulebooks)) may define additional mechanisms ensuring that Relying Parties will no longer trust the trust anchors of EAA Providers of which registration was suspended or cancelled.
+For non-qualified EAA Providers, the applicable Rulebook (see [Topic 12](./annexes/annex-2/annex-2-high-level-requirements.md#a2312-topic-12---attestation-rulebooks)) may define additional mechanisms ensuring that Relying Parties will no longer trust the trust anchors of EAA Providers whose registration is suspended or cancelled.

 When a Registrar suspends or cancels registration of a PID Provider or Attestation Provider, the PID Provider or Attestation Provider revokes all of their PIDs or